How to make a Booking

 - On the day of the procedure:

-- Bath the baby with an antiseptic soap or lotion in the hours prior to the procedure.
+- Bath the baby with an antiseptic soap or lotion in prior to the procedure.

 - Do NOT apply powder or nappy rash cream after the bath.

 - Bring at least two clean disposable nappies.

 - If not breast feeding, bring a bottle to feed the baby after the procedure.